Version of this page with collapsible text.

 Anthropic

-SB 1047 letter (Jul 2024)
+SB 1047 letters (Jul 2024 and Aug 2024)

 Anthropic does not support SB 1047 in its current form.
 However, we believe the bill’s core aims to ensure the safe development of AI technologies are worthy, and that it is possible to achieve these aims while eliminating most of the current bill’s substantial drawbacks, as we will propose here.
 In this Support If Amended letter, we outline our views on the risks from AI, the feasibility of safety measures, including those outlined in the bill, and our concerns regarding its current text.
 We list a set of substantial changes that, if made, would address our multiple concerns and result in a streamlined bill we could support in the interest of a safer, more trustworthy AI industry.
 Specifically, this includes narrowing the bill to focus on frontier AI developer safety by (1) shifting from prescriptive pre-harm enforcement to a deterrence model that incentivizes developers to implement robust safety and security protocols, (2) reducing potentially burdensome and counterproductive requirements in the absence of actual harm, and (3) removing duplicative or extraneous aspects.